scambra/active_scaffold_dependent_protect/README.markdown

+It's included in ActiveScaffold, so it's only needed for rails-2.3 branch and previous ones.

 Adds an authorized_for_destroy? method which check all associations to forbid destroy action when an association with dependent protect is not empty.

 Instalation